adobe/elixir-styler/README.md

 Ultimately Styler is @adobe's internal tool that we're happy to share with the world.
 We're delighted if you like it as is, and just as excited if it's a starting point for you to make something even better for yourself.

-## !Styler can change the behaviour of your program!
+## WARNING: Styler can change the behaviour of your program!

+In some cases, this can introduce bugs.
+It goes without saying, but look over your changes before committing to main :)
+(Here's an [example issue](https://github.com/adobe/elixir-styler/issues/186) where Styler unexpectedly changed the behaviour of a user's program.)

-The best example of the way in which Styler changes the meaning of your code is the following rewrite:
+A simple example of a way Styler changes the behaviour of code is the following rewrite:

 ```elixir
 # Before: this case statement...
 case foo do